mikermcneil/parley/README.md

 Serial flow control toy for Node.js

+> DEFINITELY not production ready-- just a toy.
+I'm not even sure if doing it this way is a good idea yet.

 ## Features
 + Simple, minimalist api
 + Expects standard node.js semantics (i.e. callbacks are of the form `function(err,data){}` and the last argument of calling functions)